 Empowerment of low-income people and self-determination is our goal wherever possible.
 Self-help is our priority, helping people to become self-sufficient wherever possible.
 The functions listed in both feet are what an ordinary citizen in a parish or congregation might do.

-To achieve policy change:
+To help achieve policy change contact: